 - Requirements: list of specific criteria by which the student's performance will be evaluated, including frequency of meetings and nature of final paper or project.

 In paperwork related to the dissertation committee, Penn uses the term "dissertation supervisor" for the person corresponding to the advisor: that is, the faculty member who takes the lead role as advisor in guiding the research.
-This is also the name that appears on the transcript as the instructor of LING 995, Dissertation registration, and as the supervisor listed on the transcript once the degree is granted.
+This is also the name that appears on the transcript as the instructor of LING 9950, Dissertation registration, and as the supervisor listed on the transcript once the degree is granted.
 Usually the same individual serves as "chair" of the committee.
-A student wishing to have co-supervisors must designate one as the supervisor and the other as the chair; other members of the committee are termed "readers".
-This terminology need not have much effect on interactions with the committee, but knowing the terms will make it easier to understand the constraints imposed by various official policies.
+A student may have a "co-supervisor" who plays a secondary role, or two "co-supervisors" who play equal roles.
+Other members of the committee are "readers".
 Normally the supervisor and the graduate chair are the only faculty who sign the title page of the dissertation, but if the graduate chair has approved co-supervisors, then both can be included on the title page.
-In that less constrained context, the term "co-supervisor" can be used for both individuals.
-However, only the official supervisor's name will appear on the academic transcript.
-If the supervisor is not a member of the Penn standing faculty, the chair must be a different person who is on the standing faculty.
+If the student desires a supervisor or co-supervisor who is not a member of the Penn standing faculty, this requires approval of the graduate chair and the vice-provost for education.
+If an outside supervisor is approved, the chair must be a different person who is on the standing faculty.

-The dissertation committee must be in place, and approved by the graduate chair, before submission of a dissertation proposal.
+The dissertation committee must be in place before submission of a dissertation proposal.
 The composition of the committee can be changed at a later date if circumstances require.